Note: These FAQ’s are relevant for face to face sessions. For info about teletherapy, please contact dr deb by email.

 What is the fee for an initial consultation?

-The fee for all psychotherapy appointments is $150.
+Initial consultation (intake) is $250.
+Ongoing therapy is $200 per session.
 Payment is expected at the time of service.

 How do I pay?